yurianxdev/yurianxdev/README.md

+Hey👋

-Hey👋, I'm Julian, a software enthusiast and Software Engineering student from 🇨🇴.
+I'm Julian, a software enthusiast and Software Engineering student from 🇨🇴.
 Actively learning Golang, Rust, Dart, Typescript, C/C++, and more.

 I love Open Source, always looking for projects where I can contribute on 👀